byggemandboesen/H-line-software/README.md

 ~~~
 git clone https://github.com/byggemandboesen/H-line-software.git
 ~~~
-Some packages are required which can be downloaded with pip (requirements.txt will be added):
+Some packages are required which can be downloaded with pip:
 ~~~
 pip install matplotlib
 pip install numpy